pzel/testdouble-test-wiki/Training2-Set-up-Machines.md

 * [UnusualSpending](https://github.com/testdouble/csharp-xunit-example/tree/master/UnusualSpending) - a project for practicing the [[Unusual Spending Kata]]
 * [ExampleCucumber](https://github.com/testdouble/csharp-xunit-example/tree/master/ExampleCucumber) - a sandbox for writing cucumber examples
 * [BankOCR](https://github.com/testdouble/csharp-xunit-example/tree/master/BankOCR) - a project for using Cucumber to practice the [[Bank OCR Kata|Bank OCR Kata in Cucumber]]
-* [Selenium](https://github.com/testdouble/csharp-xunit-example/tree/master/Selenium) - a project for practicing writing Xunit and Cucumber tests with Selenium
+* [Selenium](https://github.com/testdouble/csharp-xunit-example/tree/master/Selenium) - a project for practicing writing xUnit and Cucumber tests with Selenium
 * [GildedRose](https://github.com/testdouble/csharp-xunit-example/tree/master/GildedRose) - a project for practicing the [[Gilded Rose Kata]]
 * [GameOfLife](https://github.com/testdouble/csharp-xunit-example/tree/master/GameOfLife) - a project to work from for a [[Code Retreat]]